heygrady/blog/src/pages/2017-07-17-announcing-fetch-actions/index.md

 ## Conclusion

-If you like what you see above, you should be able to start using fetch-actions in your app right now.
+If you like what you see above, you should be able to start using fetch-actions in your app right away.
 It is published as an [NPM package](https://www.npmjs.com/package/fetch-actions).

 ```bash
 yarn add fetch-actions
 ```

 Fetch-actions makes it easy to manage actions that create and transform fetch requests.
-You can read more about fetch-actions in the [docs](https://heygrady.github.io/fetch-actions/) or contribute to the github [repository](https://github.com/heygrady/fetch-actions/).
-Feel free to open any [issues](https://github.com/heygrady/fetch-actions/issues) run into.
+You can read more about fetch-actions in the [docs](https://heygrady.github.io/fetch-actions/) or contribute to the Github [repository](https://github.com/heygrady/fetch-actions/).
+Feel free to open any [issues](https://github.com/heygrady/fetch-actions/issues) you run into.
 Currently, fetch-actions has 100% code coverage.
 You might like to review the [tests](https://github.com/heygrady/fetch-actions/tree/master/test) to learn more about the internal structure.

 As noted above, I was heavily inspired to create fetch-actions after using [redux-actions](https://github.com/acdlite/redux-actions) on a few projects.
-Hopefully fetch-actions can make your next API integration a little less painful.
+Hopefully fetch-actions can make your next API integration a little more fun.